These Old Cookbooks

 These sliders are great for parties, pitch-ins or just a weeknight dinner.
 Serving a crowd?
 Make a batch of these mini French Onion ground beef sandwiches and a batch of these King’s Hawaiian Roll Ham Sandwiches and everyone will be happy.

-1. Make French onion sloppy joes by browning ground beef; drain excess grease.
-Add condensed French onion soup, salt and pepper, and a mixture of flour and water to the drained beef, and heat until thickened.
+1. Make French onion sloppy joes by browning ground beef in a large skillet over medium high heat; drain excess grease.
+Add condensed French onion soup, salt and pepper, and a mixture of all purpose flour and water to the drained beef, and heat until thickened.

 2. Preheat oven to 350 degrees F. Spray a 13 x 9 inch baking dish with nonstick cooking spray or line with foil.